fateme-shm/otp_plus/README.md

 ## Notes

-* Paste handling currently does **not** support web platform due to clipboard API limitations.
 * The widget automatically manages focus navigation between fields on input and backspace key presses.
 * Use `onCompleted` to capture the final OTP code when all fields are filled.